-Remuneration Committee discretion regarding At Risk Remuneration The Committee has discretion to adjust the level of At Risk Remuneration (both STI and LTI awards), which can be used to increase or decrease vesting outcomes, including reducing vesting to zero.
-The Committee assesses a broad range of factors, not typically captured in STI and LTI metrics, in considering whether to exercise discretion.
-These can include a broader assessment of financial performance, the share price performance of the Company and the behaviours exhibited by individual ELT members in relation to Non-Financial Risks (which includes their adherence to the Company's Code of Conduct, shared values and risk appetite).
+I of At Risk Remuneration (both STI and LTI awards), which can be including reducing vesting to zero.
+The Committee assesses a STI and LTI metrics, in considering whether to exercise discretion.
+Incial performance, the share price performance of the Company members in relation to Non-Financial Risks (which includes their shared values and risk appetite).

-The Remuneration Committee adopted a principles-based approach to Non-Financial Risks, with a framework that provides quidelines as to the types of events that may warrant an adjustment and guidance on what should be considered by the Committee.
-Advice is provided to the Committee by the Chair of the Audit & Risk Committee, the Chief Executive Officer, the Chief People Officer, the Chief Legal Officer & Company Secretary, and the Group Vice President of Risk, Internal Audit & Insurance on any major or severe incidents to be considered by the Committee when deciding whether to exercise its discretion to adjust any year end remuneration outcomes.
+oles-based approach to Non-Financial Risks, with a framework that at may warrant an adjustment and guidance on what should be d to the Committee by the Chair of the Audit & Risk Committee, icer, the Chief Legal Officer & Company Secretary, and the Group e on any major or severe incidents to be considered by the ts discretion to adjust any year end remuneration outcomes.